SwimLasVegas v.H20

 Plan ahead.
 If you're wearing a wetsuit, try it on a few weeks before your event in training.
 If you need a new swim suit or goggles, break them in!

-6. KNOW THE COURSE:
+6. KNOW THE COURSE!

 Nothing eats time in the water like missing a turn buoy or zig zagging all over the place.
 Read the maps prior to your event.
 Pre-swim the course if possible and visualize where to go and when to turn.
-Practicing your siting prior to race day is also extremely helpful.
+Practicing your sitting prior to race day is also extremely helpful.

 7. IF YOU DON'T KNOW, ASK!